awyspr/fieldnotes/2026-02-19-awsmp-portfolio-sizes.md

 ## Our (somewhat incorrect) assumptions

-We'd assumed prior to this, and based on a few years of experience in working with different sized/shaped AWS partners with Marketplace presence that the bell curve was something like this:
+We'd assumed prior to this, and based on a few years of experience in working with different sized/shaped AWS partners with Marketplace presence that the curve was something like this:

 - 75% of AWSMP sellers have 1 product
 - 15% of AWSMP sellers have 2-5 products